azoth-lang/azoth.language.design/type-variables.md

 allow a generic type parameter to be assigned to an associated type of a trait.
 Consider the Rust [`Map<I, F>` struct](https://doc.rust-lang.org/std/iter/struct.Map.html) which is returned by the `map` method on iterators.
 It is generic on the value it iterators over and yields.
-But it implements `Iterator` by setting the associated type to ta type determined by the generic parameter `F`.
+But it implements `Iterator` by setting the associated type to the type determined by the generic parameter `F`.
 This is a crossing over from an "instance" type to a "static" type.

 ```Rust